pmikstacki/bscript/docs/index.md

 - **Challenge**: "How hard is it to extend the language?"

-  - **Response**: XS’s `IParseExtension` interface makes extension straightforward and modular.
+  - **Response**: XS s `IParseExtension` interface makes extension straightforward and modular.
 Developers can focus on the high-level behavior of their custom expressions without needing to handle low-level parsing or tree construction manually.
 The design promotes rapid iteration and avoids the rigidity seen in alternatives like Dynamic LINQ or FLEE.